CalderWhite/sword-smith-now/docs/source/Files.rst

 .. class:: game_kernel(parent,dev_window=None,mode=0)

-	.. _launcher.mode: #launcher

 	.. warning::
 		In Alpha 0.3.0 dev mode is the only mode supported.
 Please refer to `launcher.mode`_.

 	This class serves as the parent class, and manages all of the other classes, as the name suggests.
 	This is also where the main game loop is stored and run.

+	.. attribute:: parent

-	*parent* : This must fit the critera of `launcher`_.
+		This must fit the critera of `launcher`_.
 Usually this parameter is supplied by the main function.

 	.. method:: log(msg,level="INFO",user="GAME")